Personal finance experience

 What success looked like for the experience

 The product needed to feel financially informative without becoming visually heavy.
-Success depended on making budgeting easier to scan, helping users act on recent spending, and creating a clearer link between planning and day-to-day transaction behavior.
+Success depended on making budgeting easier to scan, helping users act on recent spending, strengthening account and category awareness, and creating a clearer link between planning and day-to-day transaction behavior.

 Clearer Balances, categories, and budget progress should be understandable within seconds.